msomi22/corejava/files/GCD_README.md

 Let's consider two numbers **30 and 45**

 Below are factors/multiples of the two numbers.
-Basically, numbers that can divind the two without a remainder.
+Basically, numbers that can divide the two without a remainder.

 - 1, 2, 3, 5 and 15

 So the GCD is 15

-The key concept is that the number we are looking for should devind the given two numbers without a remainder.
+The key concept is that the number we are looking for should divide the given two numbers without a remainder.

 **That means num1%target == 0 && num2%target == 0**